folio-org/folio-install/single-server.md

     mvn package
     java -jar target/edge-common-api-key-utils.jar -g -t diku -u instuser
     ```
-    This will return an API key that must be included in requests to edge modules. in this example, we get `eyJzIjoiM0VWY3cwbVNvNCIsInQiOiJkaWt1IiwidSI6Imluc3R1c2VyIn0=`
+    This will return an API key that must be included in requests to edge modules.
+In this example, we get `eyJzIjoiM0VWY3cwbVNvNCIsInQiOiJkaWt1IiwidSI6Imluc3R1c2VyIn0=`

 4. Start edge module Docker containers